 You can spend hours at the Uffizi Gallery.
 This wonderful museum probably has so much to see that you can spend hours and hours in there.
 This is a wonderful place to see the best of Renaissance Art.
 Famous artists such as Botticelli, Da Vinci, and Raphael are showcased in the collection.
-Starting from Venus from Urbino and finishing on Botticelli’s Primavera you won’t forget your visit.
+Starting from The Birth of Venus by Sandro Botticelli and finishing on Botticelli’s Primavera you won’t forget your visit.

 Make sure you prebook your timed entrance ticket to make the most of your visit to one of the most visited art museums in the world.
 And we suggest booking a private guide to make sure you don’t miss the best pieces of Renaissance Art with your licensed guide.
 With a guide you can let them know who you want to see, will it be, Botticelli, Michelangelo, Da Vinci, Raphael, Giotto, and Rembrandt.
 Details here.